320osm123-dev/robotic-arm-kinematic-simulation/README.md

   <b>Fig. 1.
 CAD model of the robot arm</b>
 </p>

 The robot arm is based on a conventional 2-DOF planar robot arm.
 A parallelogram linkage is added to maintain the end-effector orientation during motion.

 ---

 ## Part 2.
 Kinematic Analysis

-The target position is defined in the y-z plane and converted into two motor angles.
+The target position is defined in the planar coordinate system and converted into two motor angles.

 $$
-(y,z) \rightarrow (\beta_1,\beta_2)
+(x,y) \rightarrow (\beta_1,\beta_2)
 $$

 <p align="center">